pj90/test2/README.md

 'scripts' branch gets the 'scripts' and 'alias' for git commands.

-All files are publicly open to practive there git and github exercises.
+All files are publicly open to practive there git and GitHub exercises.

 Append your words for any alphabet just in that row in the 'file1.txt'.